 Reduction of waste and improved traceability.

 In addition to waste reduction, AI Control Systems can help monitor inventory levels more effectively than humans.
 For example, they can develop predictive demand levels to notify or execute raw material supplies during peak periods.
-Discontinue or reduce low-demand operations, and overall monitor all levels of process from treatment to final destination.
-As inventory levels fluctuate during production, AI control systems automatically track these changes based on data from sensors located throughout the factory as demand for more inventory is detected.
+Discontinue or reduce low-demand operations and overall monitor all levels of process from treatment to final destination.
+As inventory levels fluctuate during production, AI control systems automatically track these changes based on data from sensors throughout the factory as demand for more inventory is detected.
 AI systems can integrate increased water or wastewater treatment demand, allowing a controlled ramp-up of services to meet factory demands during production.
-For years this type of information from one department to another was transferred either manually by person-to-person meetings or through inter-company emails.
-Now, AI provides the next step in the technology evolution by immediately communicating to other plant departments, calculating conditions, correcting problems, and taking prescribed actions.
+For years, this type of information from one department to another was transferred either manually by person-to-person meetings or through inter-company emails.
+Now, AI provides the next step in the technology evolution by immediately communicating with other plant departments, calculating conditions, correcting problems, and taking prescribed actions.

 Improves efficiency and reduces energy consumption for production.

 AI Increases the quality of production and reduces the risk of failure.

-The quality management process requires tools and methods that are not generally available to all industrial producers.
+The quality management process requires tools and methods that are only generally available to some industrial producers.
 For example, when using AI to integrate building operations fully, inventory demands, production cycles, and increased and decreased water and wastewater treatment demands.
 It reduces waste, speeds up the execution of every task, lowers labor costs, increases the amount of information collected, and provides a more conclusive and informed decision regarding crucial operational parameters such as the operations of a water treatment plant or wastewater plant by implementing and integrating an AI system into a treatment process.
 Risk failure and failure analysis become fully integrated.
 Calculation of predictability will allow advanced preventative responses to prevent critical failures.